tammo-v/astro-platform-starter/src/pages/foundation.md

 ---

+Symbolic Computing is a computational execution system that operates using Adaptive Symbolic Notation (ASN).
+It performs operations directly on mathematical objects — such as numbers, functions, expressions, and matrices — represented in symbolic form.
+Rather than evaluating expressions early into floating-point values, the system transforms, groups, tags, and dispatches them based on their compositional structure.
+It is designed to support extensive workloads and complex pipelines — including applications in artificial intelligence, cryptography, simulation, and symbolic audio.

+The next three examples show how symbolic computing improves performance and scalability — from rational operations, to encryption pipelines, to matrix workloads.

+---

 In symbolic computing, rational expressions are represented as compositional structures.
 A value like `3 / 4` is stored symbolically, with the numerator and denominator preserved as separate components.
 When multiple rational terms are multiplied, the system performs structural grouping — multiplying all numerators together and all denominators together as independent symbolic streams:

 `3 / 4 * 2 / 5 * 7 / 9`